 The colleges that you have applied for through FAFSA will have access a day after it is processed.
 However, the college authorities might not check your application immediately.

-If your application is complete as per the government’s requirement, an EFC will be displayed on your Student Aid Report.
+If your application is complete as per the department of education's requirement, an EFC will be displayed on your Student Aid Report.
 In case it is incomplete, EFC will not be displayed on your SAR.
 Instead it will specify the issues that need to be rectified

 How to make corrections in your FAFSA

 In case, your FAFSA is incomplete, your SAR will specify the corrections to be made.